Can I remortgage with bad credit?

 You can help your case by taking steps to improve your credit rating before applying for a remortgage by:

-• paying off as many debts as possible,
+• Paying off as much debt as possible

-1. Check your credit report from each of the UK’s three credit reference agencies – Experian, Equifax and TransUnion.
-Check that the details they hold are correct.
-Each may hold different details, so get your report from all three.
+1. Check your credit report from Experian, Equifax and TransUnion.
+Each may hold different details so ensure the details they hold are correct.

-2. Regularly update the personal details held on your credit report, such as your address and email address.
+2. Regularly update the personal details held on your credit report with each agency, such as your address and email address.

-5. Make sure you pay your bills on time and manage your monthly income.
+5. Make sure you pay your bills on time; timely payments show reliability and improve your credit history.

-6. Cancel all lines of credit that are not in use, such as store cards or ‘just in case’ credit cards.
+6. Cancel all lines of credit that are not in use, for example store cards or inactive credit accounts, to reduce potential risks.

 7. Build up a positive credit history by utilising a dormant credit card to buy petrol or groceries.
-Make sure you pay it off in full every time, don’t build up additional debt.
+Make sure you pay it off in full every month, don’t build up additional debt.

 8. Resist the temptation to take out payday loans.
-They are considered to be a red flag, showing that you cannot manage your finances month to month.
+They are seen as red flags by lenders, signalling financial instability.

 For more suggestions as to how you can repair your credit rating, check out our simple tips page.